Anon-Planet/thgtoa/guide.md

 This time, we will recommend Brave browser.

-See why here: [Appendix V: What browser to use in your Guest VM/Disposable VM]
+See why here: [Appendix V: What browser to use in your Guest VM/Disposable VM:]

 See [Appendix V1: Hardening your Browsers][Appendix V1: Hardening your Browsers:] as well.

 #### Additional Privacy settings in Windows 10/11:

-See [Appendix B: Windows Additional Privacy Settings]
+See [Appendix B: Windows Additional Privacy Settings:]

 ### Android Virtual Machine: